Security Council renews UN mission in Afghanistan | DW | 17.09.2021

 The mission was extended for another six months and was unanimously approved.
 The resolution stressed the importance of an inclusive government.

-United Nations Security Council members voted in unison to renew the political mission in Afghanistan.
+United Nations Security Council members voted in unison on Friday to renew the political mission in Afghanistan.

 The United Nations Assistance Mission in Afghanistan (UNAMA) will continue for another 6 months.
-The mission mandate will deal with humanitarian efforts and development among other issues, and would not involve peacekeeping.
+The mission mandate will deal with humanitarian efforts and development among other issues, and will not involve peacekeeping.

 The document stressed "the important role that the United Nations will continue to play in promoting peace and stability in Afghanistan.''